-ENGL 2113 (WMST 2113) Women and Literature I An exploration of the contributions of women writers to Western literature from the Middle Ages to the 18th century, including an examination of relevant works in cultural history.
-Cross-listed with Women's Studies for credit toward women's studies minor.
-3 credits
+ENGL 3113 (WMST 2113) Women and Literature I

-ENGL 2114 (WMST 2114) Women and Literature II
+An exploration of the contributions of women writers to Western literature from the Middle Ages to the 18th century, including an examination of relevant works in cultural history.
+Cross-listed with Women and Gender Studies for credit toward women and gender studies minor.
+(Formerly ENGL 2113) 3 credits

-An exploration of the contributions of women writers to Anglo-American literature from the 19th century to the present, including some classic statements of feminist literary theory.
-Cross-listed with Women's Studies for credit toward women's studies minor.
-3 credits
+ENGL 3114 (WMST 2114) Women and Literature II An exploration of the contributions of women writers to Anglo-American literature from the 19th century to the present, including some classic statements of feminist literary theory.
+Cross-listed with Women and Gender Studies for credit toward women and gender studies minor.
+(Formerly ENGL 2114) 3 credits

-ENGL 2115 Literature of Adolescence and Coming of Age
+ENGL 3115 Literature of Adolescence and Coming of Age

 An exploration of the literature of adolescence, written for both teenagers and adults, with particular focus on the theme of coming of age.
-3 credits
+(Formerly ENGL 2115) 3 credits